KenPowerClassroom/kenpowerclassroom-agile2024-intro-to-refactoring_-test-TicTacToeRefactoring_Worksheet/readme.md

  ### One of the pair push the project to the github repo

  ### BOTH PEOPLE IN THE PAIR SHOULD Upload the file `TicTacToe.cpp` & `test.cpp` to the blackboard "Refactoring Lab" assignment on their own BB account

+ ### Each person should answer *four* of the following questions in the submisssion section of the blackboard assignment

+1. Collaboration: What did you learn about working together with your partner?
+Were there any challenges you faced?

+2. Communication: How did you communicate your ideas to each other?
+What strategies were effective?

+3. Role Distribution: How did you decide who would take on which roles or tasks during the activity?
+Was this effective?

+4. Learning Outcomes: What new skills or concepts did you learn from your partner?
+Did their perspective change your understanding of the material?

+5. Feedback: How did you give and receive feedback during the pairing?
+Was there anything you found particularly helpful or unhelpful?

+6. Time Management: How did you manage your time together?
+Were there any time-related challenges?

+7. Personal Growth: What did you discover about your own learning style or preferences through this pairing experience?

+8. Future Improvements: If you could do this pairing activity again, what would you change to make it more effective?

  ## [Advanced & Optional] Evaluate the opponent's move